Blackhawks get a big rally late for an overtime win in Ottawa

 But thanks to a surging rookie and the captain, the Blackhawks managed to escape with a much needed two points.

-Dominik Kubalik score a goal in the second and third period, and in overtime Jonathan Toews added a goal 42 seconds into overtime to give the Blackhawks a 3-2 win over Ottawa.
+Dominik Kubalik scored a goal in the second and third period, and in overtime, Jonathan Toews added a goal 42 seconds into the extra session to give the Blackhawks a 3-2 win over Ottawa.

-The late rally gives the Blackhawks a second-straight victory as they go over the .500 mark, improving to 21-20-6.
+The victory is the second-straight for the team as they go over the .500 mark, improving to 21-20-6 with 48 points on the season.
+It pulls them within six points of the last playoff spot, and while the few are standings watching quite yet, there’s no doubt losing these two points would have hurt.

+It looked as if that might be the case in the first period when Connor Brown and Chris Tierney scored goals in the first 7:22 of the game against Robin Lehner to put the hosts up 2-0.
+But the goalie wouldn’t allow another one past him in a 20-save performance.